Artconomy/short_stuff/README.md

 them that allow you to retrieve their values in the forms of strings, integers, bytes, etc. In most cases, converting to your desired format is one more line of code.

-> I'd like to use a different number of bytes than the default 8 that `gen_unique_id` provides.
+> I'd like to use a different number of bytes than the default 8 that `gen_shortcode` provides.

-`gen_unique_id` is just a wrapper around a function called `gen_guid`, which can be given an argument of how many bytes you wish to use.
-By default, it will use the full 16 required by UUIDs.
-If you wanted to generate a UUID with only five bytes filled in, you could do:
+You can specify the number of bytes you want to use as an argument, like this:

 ```
->>> from short_stuff import gen_guid
+>>> from short_stuff import gen_shortcode
->>> gen_guid(5)
+>>> gen_shortcode(10)
-UUID('ef9b315a-6600-4000-8000-000000000000')
+'_WMWaDe4RsauOQ'
 ```

 ## Testing

-To run tests:
+To run tests, run the following from the repository root:

 ```
 pip install -r testing_requirements.txt
+pip install -e .
 pytest
 ```